 Name of module Project

-Objectives and contents Objectives: The Student knows the typical processes in scientific work.
+Objectives and contents Objectives:

+• The Student knows the typical processes in scientific work.
 After passing the module the student is able to develop scientific project ideas, to analyze the state of science and technology and to perform market analysis.
 The student can develop project specifications and write a scientific project report.

+Contents:

+Part 1 (obligatory seminar)

-Contents: use of scientific literature search engines, libraries and the internet promotion of scientific work rules of scientific presentations and publications
+use of scientific literature search engines, libraries and the internet promotion of scientific work rules of scientific presentations and publications

+Part 2

+application of the obtained skills on a specific topic under supervision of the project supervisor

 Teaching Seminar

-Prerequisites None
+Prerequisites Part 2 of the module can only be attended if the part 1 was successfully passed

 Usability of the module Master EEIT

 Exam Seminar paper

 Credit points 5 Credit Points = 150 h (42 h time of attendance and 108 h autonomous work)

 Work load Time of attendance: 3 hours/week - project

 Availability Every summer semester

 Duration One semester

+Responsibility Part 1: Dr. Magdowski

-Responsibility Project supervisor
+Part 2: Project supervisor